 Continually advancing diagnostic and treatment options mean that these costs can add up very quickly if your pet becomes ill.
-The unpredictable nature of some Veterinary Diseases, also means that some diagnoses are hard to make without advanced diagnostics such as CT and MRI scans, and that occasionally, treatment outcomes may not be favourable.
+The unpredictable nature of Accidents and Illnesses also means that some diagnoses are hard to make without significant and advanced diagnostics, such as CT and MRI scans, and that occasionally treatment outcomes may not be favourable.

 Pet Insurance has a history of bad press, mainly because pet owners have been sold a policy that they don’t understand, or had exclusions or sub-limits that have resulted in claims not being paid out.

 As a result, some clients feel pet insurance isn’t worth it.
 This isn’t a view we share and we strongly recommend pet insurance.

 However, we believe that the only people who are able to give unbiased opinions about which policy is suitable for you, are the people who deal with all the Insurance companies every day – us!

 We aren’t financial advisors so aren’t able to give financial advice – but we can explain in very plain language what each policy offers, so you can make the decision you feel is best.

 This is a complicated subject so we encourage you to pop down and discuss this with one of our friendly team before you take a policy out online.